Sleep Apnea Oral Appliance Therapy

 - Requires frequent maintenance

-Oral appliances for obstructive sleep apnea look similar to a mouth guard that a football player would wear.
+An oral appliance therapy to treat sleep apnea looks similar to a mouth guard that a football player would wear, but it does so much more.
 These are specially designed to treat obstructive sleep apnea.
-This custom medical device is made to specifically positions the lower jaw in a forward position to open the airway during sleep and allows continuous flow of oxygen The sleep apnea oral appliances offered at Crestview Dental Care are nothing like the anti- snoring and sleep apnea mouthpieces you can buy over-the-counter.
-OAT’s are designed for comfort, so you will be able to wear them all night long.
+This custom medical device is made to specifically guide the lower jaw into a forward position, helping to maintain an open airway during sleep and allows a continuous flow of oxygen.
+The sleep apnea oral appliances offered at Crestview Dental Care are nothing like the anti-snoring and sleep apnea mouthpieces you can buy over-the-counter.
+Our oral appliances are designed for comfort, so you will be able to wear them all night long.

-Sleep/airway screening is another tool to diagnose sleep apnea.
-Note that not every person who snores will be suffering from obstructive sleep apnea nor is it true that every person suffering from obstructive sleep apnea will snore.
-If you think you have sleep issues, visit your Maryville, Tennessee dentist.
-Your dentist will be able to tell you about it by looking at the state of your teeth and your airway.
-If you want an official diagnosis, you should visit a sleep specialist.
-If he gives you a positive diagnosis, do not forget to discuss your options.
+This screening is another tool to detect the presence of a sleep breathing disorder like sleep apnea.
+Note that not every person who snores will be suffering from obstructive sleep apnea.
+Nor is it true that every person suffering from obstructive sleep apnea will snore.
+If you think you have sleep issues, visit your Maryville, Tennessee dentists at Crestview Dental Care for an airway evaluation.
+That said, if you want an official diagnosis, you should visit a sleep specialist.
+If he gives you a positive diagnosis, do not forget to discuss your options with your dentist.